hai-vr/documentation/docs/research/other/collision-effects.md

 and the cause of the object breaking is jarring.

 The solution I chose to fix this is to create a 2nd specialized damage packet, dedicated to collisions with walls.
-The network owner of the rigidbody will sumbit those specialized damage packets, containing the position of the rigidbody when it collides with anything.
+The network owner of the rigidbody will submit those specialized damage packets, containing the position of the rigidbody when it collides with anything.

 ### Breaking objects from collisions are intentionally delayed